nebulab/pulsar/README.md

 Pulsar is easy to integrate, you just need access to the configurations repository and the ability to run a command.

-A real-life example of how you can make easier your pulsar workflow http://www.cargomedia.ch/2015/06/23/pulsar-rest-api.html.
+Here is a [real-life example](http://www.cargomedia.ch/2015/06/23/pulsar-rest-api.html) of how you can integrate and simplify your pulsar workflow.

 ### Chat Bots